CtrlK

 Conciseness

-The skill is mostly efficient but includes some unnecessary content.
-The Chinese-language agent/MCP section at the top adds significant tokens for what amounts to optional tooling recommendations.
-The overview paragraph explaining what a .docx file is ('essentially a ZIP archive containing XML files') is unnecessary for Claude.
-However, the core workflows are reasonably tight.
+The skill is mostly efficient but includes some unnecessary content: the Chinese-language agent/MCP section at the top adds significant tokens for what amounts to optional tooling recommendations, and the overview paragraph explaining what a .docx file is ('essentially a ZIP archive containing XML files') is something Claude already knows.
+The core workflows are reasonably lean.

 2 / 3